How to Delete a SharePoint Site in Microsoft 365: Step-by-Step Guide

 Remove-PnPTenantSite -Url $SiteURL -Force -SkipRecycleBin

-The site will be permanently deleted when you use the SkipRecycleBin switch.
-Once the site is permanently deleted, You are left with Microsoft support, in case you want to restore a deleted SharePoint site.
+When you use the SkipRecycleBin switch, the site will be permanently deleted.
+Once it is permanently deleted, you will need Microsoft support to restore a deleted SharePoint site.

 To remove a deleted site collection from the recycle bin with PnP PowerShell, use the below cmdlet: